 TryEngineering Summer Institute

-An exciting two-week, on-campus engineering camp for high school students held at three premier universities across the United States in 2019.
+An exciting ten day, on-campus engineering camp for high school students held at three premier universities across the United States in 2019.

 TryEngineering Summer Institute students building cars